toledy/spotify/baseline_models.md

-    For Multi-Linear Regression with Significant Predictors from part (a):
+    For Multi-Linear Regression with Solely Significant Predictors:
     R2 Score (Training) = 0.2229
     R2 Score (Test) = 0.0826

-### Part (f) Bootstrapping for 10% Predictors
+### Bootstrapping for 10% Predictors

 From previous parts, we observe that a smaller subset of original predictors may perform better in terms of test set prediction.
-Therefore, in part (f), we randomly choose 10% of predictors and fit a regression model.
+Therefore, below, we randomly choose 10% of predictors and fit a regression model.
 We do 500 iterations and record the corresponding $R^2$ test score and the associated predictors.

 We achieve a $R^2$ test score of 0.2246.
-However,since predictors are being randomly chosen, this result could come from chance alone and may not be very robust.
+However, since predictors are being randomly chosen, this result could come from chance alone and may not be very robust.